gecio/gecio.github.io/docs/_optimist/guided_tour/step16/index.en.md

 ## Start

-At first glance, it might look like that creating a VM with a *Heat* template, or directly with the OpenStack client takes the same time.
+At first, it may look like that creating a VM with a *Heat* template, or alternatively with the OpenStack client takes the same amount of time.
 While this is true if you only want to create the VM once, the advantage of using *Heat* is that you can reuse the template.

-Now that you have your simple template, you get to know *Heat* better by adding a variable parameter to your template.
+Now that you have a simple template, you can familiarise yourself with *Heat* by adding a variable parameter to your template.

-## Parameter
+## Parameters

 In this example, you will add a parameter for the SSH key.
-The advantage of this is that you can use a VM with different keys without changing our template.
+The advantage of this is that you can use a VM with different keys without changing the template.

-You need to define the parameter and also define its type.
-The proper type for what we want to accomplish is `string`:
+Define the parameter and its type.
+The correct type for what we want to accomplish here is `string`:

 ```yaml
 heat_template_version: 2014-10-16